 - What goal does my target audience want to achieve?

-This will allow you to craft personas, along with frame content that addresses those problems—centered around stages of the buying cycle (awareness, consideration and decision).
-Personas are fictional characters based on research, which help you to represent the different user types who might use your products or services in a comparable way.
+This will allow you to craft personas, along with framing content that addresses those problems—centered around stages of the buying cycle (awareness, consideration and decision).
+Personas are fictional characters based on research, which help you to represent the different user types who might use your brand in a comparable way.

 As you head into 2020, arming yourself with this information is vital.
-CMA experts recently shared in its Marketing Best Practices for 2020 blog, that a common trend throughout every best practice is the importance of personalized marketing, which will become even more developed in 2020 through linking data and content, while respecting a customer’s privacy.
+CMA experts shared in its Marketing Best Practices for 2020 blog, that a common trend throughout every best practice is the importance of personalized brand marketing, which will become even more developed in 2021 through linking data and content, while respecting a customer’s privacy.